 How to Choose the Right RV Generator

-Portable generators have a lot of working parts and a lot of features that should be considered before making a purchase.
-They can vary so much from brand to brand and model to model that if you don’t know what you’re looking for, you could end up with a generator that doesn’t fit your needs.
-Here are some of the most important features you should know about before shopping for an RV generator.
+Portable RV generators have lots of working parts and features to consider before making a purchase.
+These can vary from brand to brand and between models so if you don’t know what you’re looking for, you could end up with a generator that doesn’t fit your needs.
+Here are some of the most important features you should know before shopping around.

 Size and Weight

 Most RV generators are compact.
-The large ones come with handles and wheels to make it easy to move them around.
-Generators vary in size and weight so much that generator compartments in RVs aren’t made to a universal size.
-You should make sure that the RV generator fits into the compartment unless you are okay with it taking up space in your travel trailer or using it outside.
+The large ones however do come with handles and wheels to make them easier to move around.
+Generators vary in size and weight so much that the compartments in RVs for storing them are not made to a universal size.
+You should make sure that the generator you want to buy will fit into your RV compartment first, unless you are okay with it taking up other space in your RV or indeed using it outside.

-The weight of an RV generator is important because generators are heavy.
-While your generator may be in a compartment and won’t need to be moved much, you still want to be able to lift it if necessary.
+The weight is also important because generators are heavy.
+While your generator may be in a compartment and won’t need to be moved around much, you still want to be able to lift it if necessary.
 This requires an assessment of your strength and whether or not you’ll have help with lifting.
-Many generators have more than one handle or are built with a steel frame so that two people can carry them.
+Many generators have more than one handle or are built with a steel open frame so that two people can carry them.

-There are three types of fuel that portable generators can use.
+There are three types of fuel that a portable generator for RV use can run on.
 These are gasoline, diesel, or propane.
-A straightforward way to choose between the type of fuel you want to use is to match the fuel type to whatever fuel type your recreational vehicle uses so you’ll have the convenience of only dealing with one type of fuel.
-In most cases, this would be gasoline.
+A straightforward way to choose which you want to use is to match the generator’s fuel type to whatever fuel type your RV uses so that you’ll have the convenience of only dealing with one type of fuel.
+In most cases, this would mean a gasoline powered generator.

-Each fuel type has pros and cons, so before you settle on one, you may want to know the benefits of each one.
+Each fuel type has pros and cons, so before you settle on one, you may want to know the benefits of each.

 - Least flammable fuel source